amirandersonjones/amirandersonjones.github.io/index.md

 ## Welcome to My Humble Abode!

 Thank you for stopping in today.
 I will be taking you on a tour around my dream house.
 Sit tight, and enjoy the view from your computer.
 I look forward to giving you this tour.
 While you're here feel free to relax and unwind.
 The view is gorgeous!
 I hope you enjoy these images as much as I enjoyed them.
 Take notes on any updates that you feel would look great in your own home.
-I'll see you at the BOTTOM.
+I'll see you at the **BOTTOM**.
 Once again, thanks and enjoy.

-You can use the [editor on GitHub](https://github.com/amirandersonjones/amirandersonjones.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Interior Design

+Hello again, here are a few photos for your enjoyment.
+These are interior photos.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for